blu3bloodedcod3r/ReactPortfolio/README.md

 ## About me

-This section tells what I am looking for in future work as a Web-Developer.
+This section tells what I am looking for in future work as a Web-Developer and a little about my past positions held.

 ## Screenshot